 Peanut Butter Oatmeal Protein Bars

-- Stir in the lukewarm peanut butter mixture until it form a dough.
-The chips will melt that is what you want.
+Stir in the lukewarm peanut butter mixture until it forms a dough.
+The chips will melt, that's what you want.

 Nutrition panel is for 1 protein bar using 1/4 cup dark chocolate chips for the whole recipe.
 The recipe makes 10 protein bars.